-Chuvashia Republic (other spellings Chuvashiya, Chuvash) is a federal subject of the Russian Federation, part of the Volga Federal District.
-Administrative center of the region is Cheboksary.
-Chuvashia Republic is the native land of Chuvash people.
+Chuvash Republic or just Chuvashia is a federal subject of Russia, part of the Volga Federal District.
+Cheboksary is the capital city of the region.
+Chuvashia is the native land of the Chuvash people.

-There are several hypotheses of the origin of Chuvash people.
-Most scientists follow the next theory.
-The ancestors of the Chuvash in antiquity lived in Central Asia region.
-They were nomadic herdsmen that began embracing agricultural labor.
-For the first time they were mentioned in written sources in the 4th-3rd centuries BC under the names of the Bulgarians and Suvar people.
+There are several hypotheses of origin of the Chuvash people.
+Most scientists are inclined to the following theory.
+In ancient times Chuvash ancestors (nomadic herdsmen) lived in the area of Central Asia.
+The first time they were mentioned in written sources in the 4th-3rd centuries BC under the names of the Bulgarian and Suvar peoples.

-The centuries-old communications of Chuvash people ancestors with the Scythians, Saka, Sarmatians and Alans nations (the followers of ancient Indo-Iranian civilization) enriched the culture of the Bulgarians and Suvar - their economic activities, daily life, religion, clothing, hats, jewelry, ornaments.
+The centuries-old communications of the Chuvash people ancestors with the Scythians, Saka, Sarmatians, and Alans enriched the culture of the Bulgarians and Suvars - their economic activities, daily life, religion, clothing, jewelry, ornaments.

-In 1236, Volga Bulgaria state was devastated by Mongols led by Batu Khan.
-Part of the population was forced to move into the central and northern parts of the territory of present day Chuvashia.
-In 1438, Kazan Khanate broke away from the Golden Horde.
-In addition to the Tatars, Kazan Khanate included besides Tatars the ancestors of the Chuvash, Mari, Mordovians, Udmurt and Bashkir people.
+In 1236, Volga Bulgaria was devastated by the Mongols led by Batu Khan.
+Part of the population was forced to move into the central and northern parts of present Chuvashia.
+In 1438, Kazan Khanate separated from the Golden Horde.
+In addition to the Tatars, Kazan Khanate included the ancestors of the Chuvash, Mari, Mordovians, Udmurt, and Bashkir peoples.

 More Historical Facts…

-Several fortified settlements were built on the territory of Chuvashia: Cheboksary (first mentioned in chronicles in 1469, founded as a fortress in 1555), Alatyr, Tsivilsk, Yadrin.
-The fortified towns soon became an important trade and craft centers of the region.
-The people of the region were busy in agriculture, animal husbandry, bee-keeping.
-Main industries included the processing of wood, leather and wool.
+Several fortified settlements were built in Chuvashia: Cheboksary (first mentioned in chronicles in 1469, founded as a fortress in 1555), Alatyr, Tsivilsk, Yadrin.
+Pretty soon they became important centers of trade and crafts.
+The inhabitants of the region were engaged in agriculture, animal husbandry, bee-keeping, processing of wood, leather and wool.

-In 1950-1980ies, the average annual growth rate of total industrial output of Chuvashia Republic was ahead of all-Russian.
-In 1970, the construction of Cheboksary hydroelectric station began and in 1972 - Cheboksary Tractor Plant.
+In the 1950s-1970s, the average annual growth rate of total industrial output of Chuvashia Republic was ahead of the average for Russia.
+In 1970, the construction of Cheboksary hydroelectric station began and, in 1972 - Cheboksary Tractor Plant.
 About 80% of the region’s industry was concentrated in two adjacent cities (Cheboksary and Novocheboksarsk).
 In rural areas, the industry was represented mainly by small food and woodworking enterprises.

-Intensive growth of industry led to significant migration of rural population to the cities, especially to Cheboksary (the capital of the republic).
-The gradual removal of Chuvash language of the educational process has led to the loss of basic literacy of a majority of the language speakers.
-A lot of Chuvash people preserved only the ability to explain on native language on the domestic level.
+Intensive growth of the industry led to significant migration of rural population to the cities, especially to Cheboksary.
+In Soviet times, gradual withdrawal of the Chuvash language from the education system led to the loss of basic literacy for the majority of the language speakers.
+A lot of Chuvash retained only the ability to speak the native language on very basic level.

-In 1992, the independent Republic of Chuvashia, part of the Russian Federation, was formed and approved by the first President of Russia Boris Yeltsin.
+In 1992, the independent Republic of Chuvashia, part of the Russian Federation, was formed and approved by Boris Yeltsin, the first President of Russia.

 The main natural resources of the region are clays, gypsums, sands, peat, phosphorite.
 Chuvashia is an important center of Russian electrical engineering (power transmission and controls systems).
-Also such industries as chemical, electricity generation, metalworking are highly developed.
+Also such industries as chemical, power generation, metalworking are highly developed.

-The region has well-developed transport system with numerous roads (Federal Highways M7, P178, A151), railroads and waterways (the Volga, Sura rivers).
+The region has a relatively well-developed transport infrastructure including several federal highways M7, P178, A151, railroads and waterways (the Volga, Sura rivers).